 Wax sheet production at Baviaanskloof Heuning.
 Credit: Baviaanskloof Heuning

-This is the fifth blog in our Transparency Series, where we take a closer look at different facets of Grounded Ingredients.
-Unlike traditional value chains, we are focused on transparency and traceability, working to create a system where everyone involved – from harvester or farmer to brand and customer – understands each step of the journey.
+This is the fourth blog in our Transparency Series, where we take a closer look at different facets of Grounded Ingredients.
+Unlike traditional value chains, we are focused on traceability and transparency, working to create a system where everyone involved – from harvester or farmer to brand and customer – understands each step of the journey.

 First and foremost, it’s important to recognise bees as the essential workers of our ecosystems.
 Performing the bulk of the pollination services inherent to agriculture, bee populations are critical to agriculture and food security, but global bee populations are in alarming decline.
 Farmers, scientists and beekeepers have been scrambling for answers.
 As we learn more, it’s clear we need to think more critically about how our agricultural systems affect bee health – yet one more reason to move towards regenerative systems.

 Besides pollinating our crops, bees of course also supply us with two indispensable products, honey and beeswax.
 On the search for a local source of the latter, we turned to Baviaanskloof Heuning.

 A family-run business in South Africa’s Eastern Cape, Baviaanskloof Heuning has been keeping bees for twenty-three years.
 They now specialise in the production of beeswax sheets for the beekeeping industry, formed out of wax aggregated from a network of beekeepers in South Africa’s Eastern and Western Cape.
 Beekeeping at a commercial scale for a decade, they have roughly 700 hives of their own, which produce honey and provide pollination services to farmers.